Preimplantation Genetic Diagnosis by Next Generation Sequencing (NGS)

 PGD using NGS

 iBaby exclusively launches the service of Preimplantation Genetic Diagnosis (PGD) by means of next-generation sequencing (NGS).
-Nowadays, next-generation sequencing is the most advanced technique to study the human genome.
+Nowadays, next-generation sequencing is the advanced technique to study the human genome.

 For the first time, it is possible to use this technology for PGD allowing us not only to select those embryos with a higher probability of implantation and thus drastically improve the IVF success rates, but also to use it as a diagnostic tool for couples at higher risk of having children with genetic conditions.

 The main ADVANTAGES of PGD by means of next-generation sequencing are:

 • Simultaneously detection of aneuploidies in the 24 chromosomes.